hpcfung/CodingProjects/2023/USRA/Code_walkthrough/Bloqade.md

 `thermal` is a flag? (compare `action = :store_true`)
 it doesn't take any argument?
-actually, this
+actually, this is `action = :command` https://carlobaldassi.github.io/ArgParse.jl/stable/arg_table/#Commands
-https://carlobaldassi.github.io/ArgParse.jl/stable/arg_table/#Commands

-why commands are used: aesthetic choice?
-"commands to look both as positional arguments or as options"
+Commands are a special kind of arguments which introduce sub-parsing sessions as soon as they are encountered by parse_args (and are therefore mutually exclusive).

 ```
 julia rydberg_edited.jl --help